portfolio-performance/portfolio-help/CONTRIBUTING.md

 At present, the manual is available in two languages: English (en) and German (de).
 All documentation pages should be stored within these directories; including images and assets (e.g. demo-portfolio.xml).
 Each language is a separate version and contributors translate the content manually.

 Use your favourite (Markdown) text editor to make corrections to the (local) source files.
-Upon finishing, create a Pull Request to the maintainer of the PP manual.
+Upon finishing, create a Pull Request to the maintainer of the Portfolio Performance manual.
 If accepted, your changes will be visible within minutes.

 ### MkDocs & Material for MkDocs
 Only if you need to view your changes locally and within the integrated Materials framework, you need to install both Python modules: [MkDocs installation](https://www.mkdocs.org/user-guide/installation/) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started/).